Michaelmw17/READ.me-Generator/README.md

 ## Installation

-To generate your own README, first run `npm install` in order to install the following npm package dependencies as specified in the `package.json`:
+To generate your own README, first run `npm install` in order to install the following npm package dependencies as specified in the `package.json` then run:

-  * [`inquirer`](https://www.npmjs.com/package/inquirer) that will prompt you for your inputs from the command line.
-  * [`axios`](https://www.npmjs.com/package/axios) to fetch your info from the GitHub API.

-The application itself can be invoked with `node script.js`.
+`npm init`

+`npm install inquirer`

 ## Demonstration